hjhilden/svelte-colorgridder/README.md

 # Svelte colorgridder

-This app was created by Jonatan Hildén as part of a Master’s Thesis in Art and Media for Aalto University.
+This app was created by Jonatan Hildén as part of a Master’s Thesis in Visual Communication Design for Aalto University.

 It has two modes: **Contrast grid** and **Bivariate hue blender**